Seagate/cortx-re/solutions/community-deploy/cloud/AWS/DEPLOY.md

    CPU: 8Core
    DISK: 100GB

-#### If you have automated deployment for solution yaml, please make sure your vm having below drives
+#### If you have automated deployment for solution yaml, please make sure your vm having below drives available
 ```
       ls /dev/sd*
 ```